surjsi/soc2/procedures/on-demand.md

-id: "onboard1"
+id: "onboard2"
-name: "Onboard surjit User"
+name: "Onboard neo User"
 ---

 Resolve this ticket by executing the following steps: